Belmont, Queensland: Education

 There are no schools within Belmont.
 Despite the name, Belmont State School is now within the current boundaries of Carindale.

 The nearest government primary schools are Tingalpa State School in neighbouring Tingalpa to the north, Gumdale State School in neighbouring Gumdale to the north-east and Belmont State School in neighbouring Carindale to the west.
 The nearest government secondary schools are Brisbane Bayside State College in Wynnum West to the north-east, Whites Hill State College in Camp Hill to the west, and Mansfield State High School in Mansfield to the south-west.

 Amenities

 The Belmont Rifle Range (27.5103°S 153.1335°E) hosts a number of sport shooting clubs.
-It was the venue for shooting events for the 1982 Commonwealth Games and will host again the same events in 2018 Commonwealth Games, and site of the 2011 World Long Range Championships.
+It was the venue for shooting events for the 1982 Commonwealth Games and 2018 Commonwealth Games, and site of the 2011 World Long Range Championships.
 To the south of the rifle range is Mount Petrie.

 Parks

 There are a number of parks in the suburb, including: